holoviz/holoviews/doc/Tutorials/index.rst

   Complete example of the full range of hierarchical, multidimensional discrete and continuous data structures supported by HoloViews.

+* `Bokeh Backend: <Bokeh_Backend>`_
+  Additional interactivity available via the
+  `Bokeh <http://bokeh.pydata.org>`_ backend, such as interactive zooming and panning linked automatically between plots.

 * `Pandas Conversion: <Pandas_Conversion>`_
-  Using HoloViews the DFrame conversion wrapper to convert pandas dataframes into HoloViews components.
+  Using the DFrame conversion wrapper of HoloViews to convert pandas dataframes into HoloViews components.

 * `Pandas and Seaborn: <Pandas_Seaborn>`_